Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Additional Training Details

-For Figure~\ref{fig:sp_split_ogb} or Shortest-Path, the heuristic determines the score by determining the minimum number of nodes necessary to reach the target node from the source node.
+As another possible component of LPShift, Shortest-Path determines the score by determining the minimum number of nodes necessary to reach the target node from the source node.
 If there is a link between the two nodes, we remove the link and then re-add to the adjacency matrix after the score calculation.
 The final Shortest-Path score applies the calculated shortest-path length, $SP(u,v)$ as the denominator in a ratio of $\frac{1}{SP(u,v)}$, which is then used to sort the sample into it's respective dataset split.